Alexander Garcia

 Alexander Garcia is a trailblazing UI Engineer who develops pixel-perfect code and design.

-// document.cookie "FLIPPER_ID=flipper_on; token_info=%7B%3Aaccess_token_expiration%3D%3EFri%2C+17+Jun+2022+16%3A11%3A58.265440745+UTC+%2B00%3A00%2C+%3Arefresh_token_expiration%3D%3EFri%2C+17+Jun+2022+16%3A36%3A58.147084176+UTC+%2B00%3A00%7D";
+info_token) contained what we needed// document.cookie "FLIPPER_ID=flipper_on; token_info=%7B%3Aaccess_token_expiration%3D%3EFri%2C+17+Jun+2022+16%3A11%3A58.265440745+UTC+%2B00%3A00%2C+%3Arefresh_token_expiration%3D%3EFri%2C+17+Jun+2022+16%3A36%3A58.147084176+UTC+%2B00%3A00%7D";

-const oAuthCookieObject = document.cookie // Creates an array of each cookie .split(";") // Maps the cookies to <key>=<value> pairs .map((cookie) => cookie.split("=")) /* Reduces it down to a single object of our access token and refresh tokens by checking if our cookieKey includes the 'info_token' value we are looking for */ .reduce( (_, [cookieKey, cookieValue]) => ({ ...(cookieKey.includes("info_token") && { ...formatOurCookie(decodeURIComponent(cookieValue)), }), }), {} );
+const oAuthCookieObject = document.cookie // Creates an array of each cookie .split(";") // Maps the cookies to <key>=<value> pairs .map((cookie) => cookie.split("=")) /* Reduces it down to a single object of our access token and refresh tokens by checking if our cookieKey includes the 'info_token' value we are looking for */ .reduce( (_, [cookieKey, cookieValue]) => ({ ...(cookieKey.includes("info_token") && { ...formatOurCookie(decodeURIComponent(cookieValue)), }), }), {}, );

 document.cookie// original string "FLIPPER_ID=flipper_on; info_token="[ // after .split ("FLIPPER_ID=flipper_on", "info_token=%7B%3Aaccess_token_expiration%3D%3EFri%2C+17+Jun+2022+16%3A11%3A58.265440745+UTC+%2B00%3A00%2C+%3Arefresh_token_expiration%3D%3EFri%2C+17+Jun+2022+16%3A36%3A58.147084176+UTC+%2B00%3A00%7D") ];